Majdi-Aref/restaurant/README.md

 - On the register page, there is a register form that enables a customer to register by entering a username, an email, and a password.
 - A user must confirm their password.
 - The register form urges a user to enter a username that is at least six characters long.
-It it was not, an error message will appear.
+If it was not, an error message will appear.
 - The register form examines the right formula of an email.
 If its formula was not correct, an error message will appear.
 - As a user enters their password, it must be at least eight characters long, otherwise an error message will appear.
-- As a user confirms their password, the two must be identical; if not, an error message will become visible.
+- As a user confirms their password, the two must be identical.
+If they are not, an error message will become visible.
 - If a registration has been successful, a confirmation message will emerge and a user will be simultaneously moved into the sign-in page and urged to sign in to be able to book a table.
 - Below are eight screenshots of the register form.
-The first six are on a loptop, the seventh on an iPad, and the eighth on an iPhone.
+The first six are on a laptop, the seventh on an iPad, and the eighth on an iPhone.

 ![Register form on a laptop 1](readme-images/register-laptop-1.png)